androb/deliverables/interviewplaybook/examples/infra-engineer/infra-engineer-final.md

 ### Lead Question

 **&ldquo;Can you give an example of a time when you had to quickly learn a new technology or adapt to a significant change in your work environment?
 How did you manage it?&rdquo;** Look for examples of adaptability and learning.
 Ask about the strategies used to learn new technologies.
 Inquire about the impact of adaptability on the candidate's work.

 &nbsp;

 &nbsp;

-_Look for a growth mindset and the ability to adapt to new situations.
-Assess the candidate's willingness to learn and embrace change._
+_Assess the candidate's growth mindset and ability to adapt to new situations.
+Evaluate their willingness to learn andembrace change._

 ### Situational Scenario

 **&ldquo;A new version of a core technology you use has been released with significant changes.
 How would you approach the transition, and what steps would you take to update your team's knowledge?&rdquo;**